 Wondering how to use up that container of pesto that’s in the fridge?
-Here are 30+ amazingly delicious recipes that use pesto.
-Pastas, salads, soups and more!
+Here are some amazingly delicious pesto uses.
+Easy recipes including pastas, salads, soups and more!

 It’s easy!
 Pesto is such a versatile ingredient that can be used in a variety of dishes – from savory pasta dishes, to seafood dishes, soups, salads, and more!

-Here are 30 easy ways to use pesto.
+Here are 30+ easy leftover pesto ideas.
 So you no longer have to ask the question – “What can I use pesto for?”

 Pesto Pasta: Cook your favorite pasta according to package instructions and toss with homemade or store-bought pesto.
 You can add sautéed vegetables like mushrooms, zucchini, or cherry tomatoes for a more substantial meal.